GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/COMPANION.md

 # FAST deployment companion guide
-In order to successfully deploy your GCP Landing Zone using FAST in your organization, a series of prerequisites are required before starting.
+In order to successfully deploy your GCP Landing Zone using FAST in your Organization, a series of prerequisites are required before starting.
 Then, FAST deployment is splitted in different stages that are required to be executed in order as some of them depend on previous stages output.

 Detailed explanation of each stage execution, configuration or possible modifications and adaptations are included in each stage section.
 The target of this companion guide is to serve as a cheat sheet, including the list of commands to be executed during FAST deployment.